 As we've already seen with the Motorola Xoom, releasing head-to-head doesn't mean competition, and even less so with the Nexus device which we all know will launch Ice Cream Sandwich into the market.
 The Motorola Xoom had more advertising behind it than any Nexus device, and probably more consumer excitement as well, but it still fell flat when compared to the iPad, mostly due to low developer support.
 The story will be a bit different for the Nexus Prime, but not markedly so.

-of the Android ecosystem.
+And, that's the real point, even if Google rushes out Ice Cream Sandwich to launch in October, it'll still only be running on the Nexus Prime.
+The Nexus S and Gingerbread launched at the beginning of December last year, and even the Nexus One had to wait until the middle of February 2011 for the official update.
+Even today, a full 8 months after its release, Gingerbread is still less than 25% of the Android ecosystem.
 Even if Google pushed out ICS in time for October, the upgrade turnaround for manufacturers kills any illusion that ICS will ever really compete with iOS 5 at any point in its life cycle.
 The only possible incentive for Google to push out a product that may not be ready is the hope that other manufacturers could then have ICS devices available for the Christmas season, but that is a pretty big reach.

 Use Matias Duarte

 Google has been building better tools to allow developers to manage apps across Android versions with the fragments system, and the Android Market being able to handle multiple APKs.
 But, rather than leave developers to manage multiple APKs, the promise of Ice Cream Sandwich was write once, and it would scale itself to run anywhere.
 This is a major goal for the next iteration of Android, but the phone UI needs a major overhaul as well, and we aren't seeing that in the leaked shots.
 Matias Duarte was one of the main forces behind the beautiful, but doomed WebOS, and even with the rush on Honeycomb, he helped make the UI shine.
 Google doesn't have much of a history of design, but with Mathias in house, Google has no excuses if ICS turns out to be a minor UI iteration like Froyo and Gingerbread have been.

 Manufacturers need to be able to differentiate, because otherwise they have to start looking to other ways to compete within the Android ecosystem.
 We've already heard about Motorola possibly going after Android royalties, and this could serve as a terrible precedent.
 Apple and RIM don't need to worry about manufacturer in-fighting because they make the software and hardware.
 Even Microsoft doesn't have to worry as much, because the OS restrictions don't allow for much differentiation for manufacturers.
 Android, as always, is the wild west, and Google is the reluctant town Sheriff.

 Google would rather guide manufacturers with a carrot in the form of a Nexus device, than lead with a strong hand.
 Google didn't want to mandate better screens, faster processors, bigger internal storage or NFC, but building those features into the Nexus One and Nexus S gave manufacturers a template from which to draw.
 The same standards apply to the Nexus Prime, but rushing it out for a futile head-to-head with the iPhone does nothing but hurt the effectiveness of that guiding hand.
 Unlike Apple, which has the relative luxury of taking a year off and pushing a minor update like the iPhone 3Gs, Google needs to keep pushing every year.
 Apple is the only car in the iOS race, but Nexus devices are meant to be the pace car for the entire ecosystem.
 If the Nexus devices can't stay out in front, Google loses influence in guiding where it believes Android should go, and will be left reacting to the changes made by manufacturers who are ultimately in competition with each other.